eslint/rfcs/designs/2024-per-rule-autofix-configuration/README.md

     to existing users?
 -->

-This feature is fully backwards compatible:
+This feature is fully backwards compatible for end users:

 * `autofix` defaults to `true`, matching current behavior;
 * Internal normalization does not affect user configurations or existing workflows.

+However, this can be a breaking change for authors of solutions on top of ESLint (e.g. a wrapper function for configuration(s), since the new config format is just JS), or those that rely on ESLint's public API (like [`eslint.calculateConfigForFile()`](https://eslint.org/docs/latest/integrate/nodejs-api#-eslintcalculateconfigforfilefilepath))

 ## Alternatives